![]() |

 Paper and Cardboard

 Although there isn't much you can do with Christmas bows that have been squashed for eons, gift paper can be turned into holiday collages.
-Gift bags can be cut down and and used as matting behind photos, as framed holiday art, or as decoupage material.
+Gift bags can be cut down and and used as matting behind photos, as framed holiday art, scrapbook papers, or tree ornaments.

-Cardboard containers (53 oatmeal canisters!) can be covered in paper or painted to make caddies and organizers.
+Cardboard containers (such as oatmeal canisters) can be covered in paper or painted to make caddies and organizers.
 They also turn into great holiday decorations with a little love.
 Thanks to spray can triggers, even someone with arthritis can help paint.

 Like I said, these solutions may not work for everyone.
 Different individuals have their own reasons for hoarding, and it can be very difficult for caregivers to negotiate.
 If your elderly loved one refuses help, or becomes overly distressed, it may be time to speak with a doctor.